MASILab/hovernets_on_vhe/README.md

 # Citations
 If you use this repo, please cite:

-- the relevant papers from the source repo, which we adapted this code from: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master
+- the relevant papers from the source repo, (we adapted this code) : https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master
 - "Data-driven Nucleus Subclassification on Colon H&E using Style-transferred Digital Pathology"

 # Data format